pchitanta/webportfiolio/README.md

 # website_example
 This is an Example of my Website.
-It responds to different size variations: iPhone X, iPad and Desktop PC You can view the Demo here: https://pchitantawebsite.netlify.app/
+It responds to different size variations: iPhone X, iPad and Desktop PC.
+You can view the Demo here: https://pchitantawebsite.netlify.app/

 I am aware of Frameworks like Bootstrap, React, Angular, Vue.js, etc.